Somnath2001/Somnath2001/README.md

-- :telescope: I'm currently studying BTech in CSE 💻;
+- :telescope: I'm currently studying  Computer Engineering 💻;
 - :hourglass_flowing_sand: Learning ML and DL;
 - 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;
 - :man_technologist: B.Tech(Computer Science and Engineering), GHRCE;